sriveravi/sriveravi.github.io/Drafts/curry.md

 I had to have that goat curry after the Palace closed, so I did some recon.
 If it's the weekend you're in luck.
 [New India Restaurant](http://www.newindiarestaurant.com/) has goat curry during the Saturday and Sunday lunch buffet, and their goat curry is good.
 Sometimes they have samosas, and overall are consistent in quality.
 This is my ole-reliable go-to splot on the weekend.
 If its a Wednesday or Friday and you feel lucky, give [AAB](http://www.aabindiarestaurants.com/) a call.
 The quality at AAB is better than New India, but they don't always have goat curry.
 Therefore, call ahead and ask.
 If you call before 11:00AM, the staff may not know.
 Sometimes they will ask the chef, but I recommend calling after 10:45AM.
 The chicken tikka and saag paneer are rich without being heavy, and well seasoned without being overpowering.
 The goat seasoning is complex and balanced with a bouquet of fresh herbs and a thick long-simmered sauce.
 The meat itself is tender, and the food always tastes and looks fresh.
 The price is slightly higher, but justified since you can bike from the University.

-So

-Something about the magical blend of herbs and spices in goat curry takes me to that magical place and time in the tropics.
+People ask me why I'm all about my goat curry.
+Well, there's something about the magical blend of herbs and spices in goat curry takes me to that magical place and time in the tropics.
+When Mr. Singh invited me into that little dining room at the strip mall, it wasn't just about getting curry for curry sake.